wealthsimple/hamburger/README.md

 There are several SCSS variables exposed for possible customization:

-- `$hamburger-menu-z-index`: The z-index for the hamburger menu.
-Usually you'll want to set this higher than all other z-indexes.
+- `$hamburger-menu-z-index`: The z-index for the expanded menu.
+You'll want to set this higher than all other z-indexes.
 - `$hamburger-menu-width`: The width of the hamburger menu when expanded.
-- `$hamburger-button-close`: The path or absolute URL to the close SVG icon (included in this module)
+- `$hamburger-button-close`: The path or absolute URL to `hamburger-button-close.svg` (include).